 As a leader in innovation and sustainability in surfacing solutions, GraniteCrete worked with the architects to solve two issues as sustainably as possible, the color matching and the disposal of the excavated material.

 Normally, GraniteCrete admixture is mixed with decomposed granite brought in from an outside quarry.
 However, for this project, GraniteCrete Admixture was mixed with the on-site material that was being excavated – the trademark red-brown cherts for which the area is known.
 In a process that had never before been attempted, the excavated cherts were sieved to GraniteCrete’s specifications and then combined with GraniteCrete Admixture to create the perfect color, sustainably.

-If the on-site material had not been used, twenty-one truck loads would have been needed to transfer the materials off site for disposal, and another twenty-one needed to bring in new decomposed granite!
-The use of the on-site material saved gas, reduced the wear to our roads, cut down on emissions, and saved approximately $20,000 in trucking costs.
+If the on-site material had not been used, twenty-four truck loads would have been needed to transfer the materials off site for disposal, and another twenty-four needed to bring in new decomposed granite!
+The use of the on-site material saved gas, reduced the wear to our roads, cut down on emissions, and saved more than $70,000 in trucking costs.